Hendrix-CS/csci150/homework/codingbat-conditional.md

 layout: generic
 ---

-CSCI 150 HW: CodingBat String and Loop practice
+CSCI 150 HW: CodingBat Conditional Practice and By-Hand Tracing
 -----------------------------------------------

-*Due: Wednesday, September 15*
+*Due: Wednesday, February 9*

+This homework set has two components:
+* CodingBat -- where you will write a bit of code (see below) and it will be automatically assessed
+* By-hand tacing, which you will turn in in classes

+# CodingBat

+You will want to make an account on CodingBat.
+Please use your Hendrix email as your account email.
+Please also keep up with your own password -- there is no way for me to recover it for you!

-Consider the following exercises in CodingBat.
-Be sure to share your progress with me, by going to "prefs" and entering your instructor's email address (`seme@hendrix.edu` or `ferrer@hendrix.edu`) in the "Teacher Share" box.
+ Be sure to share your progress with me, by going to "prefs" and entering your instructor's email address (`seme@hendrix.edu`) in the "Teacher Share" box.

+You should complete at least 7 of the following:

 - [Cigar Party](https://codingbat.com/prob/p195669)
 - [Date Fashion](https://codingbat.com/prob/p129125)